teresaconc/iotedge-iva-nano/README.md

 ## Setting up your device

-We'll start from a blank Jetson installation (Jetpack v4.3), copy a few files locally that are needed for the application such as video files to simulate RTSP cameras and deepstream configuration files, and install IoT Edge.
+We'll start from a blank Jetson installation (Jetpack v4.3),copy a few files locally that are needed for the application such as video files to simulate RTSP cameras and deepstream configuration files, and install IoT Edge.

+### Jetson Nano developer kit setup
 1. Follow the [instructions for creating a NVIDIA Jetson Nano base image](https://developer.nvidia.com/embedded/jetson-nano-developer-kit)
 2. Optionally [create a swapfile on the Jetson Nano](https://github.com/JetsonHacksNano/installSwapfile) to gain a bit more memory.

+*In the interest of time, if you don't have already the latest Jetpack 4.3 image installed, we can provide you one SD card already flashed*

+### Access Jetson from your Laptop

+To access your Jetson terminal you can set up a ssh connection (you need to know the ``jetson_ip_address``) or connect through a serial port in Jetson's USB device mode.
+Alternatively, you can also connect through serial port to discover your IP address and then connect through ssh.

+#### Connect to the network - Ethernet / WiFi

+1. Connect the Jetson to the same network as your desktop computer/laptop:
+    1. __WiFi__: if your WiFi hasn't been setup automatically already and you don't have a monitor and keyboard, you can connect via device mode (see below),       open a terminal, and then use the ``nmcli`` tool to connect to a WiFi network.
+Find more details [below](#extras).
+    2. __Ethernet__: you should connect to the Ethernet hub provided.
+Please ask for assistance if you can't.

+2. Connect through the USB device mode (serial port)
+    1. Power the Jetson from the barrel jack.
+You should have a jumper on pin J48 to enable this.
+Otherwise, the power will be supplied by the micro-usb port.
+    2. Connect the Jetson to your laptop through the micro-USB interface.
+    3. Set a serial port connection from your laptop.
+[More details [below](#Connect through a Serial Port)].
+    4. If you have one of the SD cards provided by us, both the username and password are "jetson".

+3. Determine the IP address ``jetson_ip_address`` with the ``ifconfig`` command.

+### Application setup
+Now that you have a working connection to your Nano, we will download and install the necessary requirements for our application.

-3. On your Jetson Nano create a folder name `data` at the root:
+1. On your Jetson Nano create a folder name `data` at the root:

     ```bash
     sudo mkdir /data
     ```

-4. Download and extra setup files in the `data` directory:
+2. Download and extra setup files in the `data` directory:

     ```bash
     cd /data